-287. Minnesota class.
-Plaintiffs Leroy Edlund, Roger Ward, Grant Annextad, and Nathan Thompson bring this action pursuant to Rule 23 of the Minnesota Rules of Civil Procedure on behalf of themselves and a class consisting of:
+286. Producer Class.
+Plaintiffs Leroy Edlund, Douglas A. Redman, Marvin Jensen, and Roger Ward bring this action pursuant to Rule 23 of the Minnesota Rules of Civil Procedure on behalf of themselves and a class consisting of:

-All residents of Minnesota that produced and sold corn in Minnesota, on a commercial basis (or who received revenue from or such corn under a cropshare agreement), from the 2011 growing season until at least the present.
+All residents of Minnesota that grew and harvested corn in Minnesota, and then sold the corn on a commercial basis (or who received revenue from or such corn under a crop-share agreement), from November 2013 to the present.